geoffwhittington/meshtastic-matrix-relay/UPGRADE_TO_V1.md

 This guide provides instructions for upgrading to mmrelay v1.0.0 from previous versions.
 Version 1.0.0 introduces several improvements including PyPI packaging, standardized configuration locations, and better CLI support.

+For new installations, please refer to the [INSTRUCTIONS.md](INSTRUCTIONS.md) file.

 ## What's New in v1.0.0

 - **PyPI Packaging**: mmrelay is now available on PyPI for easier installation